pedromsantos/ts-kata/src/17_ShoppingCart/README.md

 - Create a testing suite that can be confidently used to test your code.
   - Acceptance tests (Scenarios covering everything except repositories)
-  - Unit Tests (Unit testing Entities, use cases, and domain services)
+  - Unit Tests (use cases, aggregates/entities, and domain services)
   - Integration tests (Testing the real repository implementation)
+  - Your tests code should be a first level citizen, treat it as production code.

 ## Overview